Skip to footer content

 To create a C++ PDF conversion project in Code::Blocks, follow these steps:

-To ensure that Code::Blocks can find the necessary header files, we need to set up the search directories.
+To ensure that Code::Blocks can find the necessary header files, we need to set up the search directories:

 To link against the wkhtmltox library, follow these steps:

 To get started, include the necessary header files to utilize the functionalities of the wkhtmltopdf library in your C++ program.
-Include the following header files at the beginning of main.cpp source code file as shown in the following example:
+Include the following header files at the beginning of the main.cpp source code file as shown in the following example:

 #include <iostream>